 By Gary Goettling

-For a number of recent graduates of the H. Milton Stewart School of Industrial & Systems Engineering (ISyE) at Georgia Tech, the experience has provided a springboard for successful academic careers at colleges and universities across the country.
+For a number of recent graduates of the H. Milton Stewart School of Industrial and Systems Engineering (ISyE) at Georgia Tech, the experience has provided a springboard for successful academic careers at colleges and universities across the country.
 Some have remained in industrial engineering disciplines while others have obtained positions teaching business, underscoring the versatility of an ISyE education at Georgia Tech.

 In the stories presented here, ISyE alumni comment on their career paths and some of the people who influenced them along the way.